Daan Klinkenberg

-Daan Klinkenberg (born 12 January 1996) is a Dutch professional football player who plays as a centre-back for Veikkausliiga club HIFK.
+Frederikus Quirinus "Daan" Klinkenberg (born 12 January 1996) is a Dutch footballer who plays as a centre-back for Lisse.
 He has played in the Netherlands, Finland, Norway and Sweden.

 Club career

 He made his professional debut in the Eerste Divisie for FC Volendam on 29 January 2016 in a game against VVV-Venlo.

 On 12 January 2019, his contract with FC Volendam was dissolved by mutual consent.
 Five days later, he then joined FC Inter Turku in Finland on a one-year contract.

 On 31 December 2021, he returned to Finland and joined HIFK on a one-year contract with an option to extend.

+On 21 November 2022, Klinkenberg signed a two-year contract with KTP.